Phoenix Command

 Phoenix Command is a combat-oriented role-playing game system published by Leading Edge Games in 1986.
 Variations of its rules system have also been used in other military games such as Morning Star Missions, Living Steel, and Aliens Adventure Game.

 Description

+The boxed set contains two books: a spiral-bound rule book for character creation and combat; and a lengthy supplement on modern small arms.

 Although Phoenix Command is ostensibly a role-playing game, and does have character generation and skills resolution systems, the extremely detailed rules for small arms combat are the central focus of the game.
 The game utilizes lookup tables which resolve injuries to specific digits, organs, and bones, and simulates the physics of different attacks, such as bullets with different velocities.

+The rulebook is divided into five chapters: